hernandoit/js-cheatsheet/README.md

 # Terms
-1. A callback function - is a function we pass to another function as an argument
+1. `callback function` - is a function we pass to another function as an argument
-2. predicate function - the function returns either true or false (a boolean value)
+2. `predicate function` - the function returns either `true` or `false` (a boolean value)
-3. anonymous function - a function that does not have a name (that is not stored in a variable)
+3. `anonymous function` - a function that does not have a name (that is not stored in a variable)
-4. named function - a function that has a name (that is stored in a variable)
+4. `named function` - a function that has a name (that is stored in a variable)
-5. implicit return - return the only expression without explicitly writing the word "return" (An implied return)
+5. `implicit return` - return the only expression without explicitly writing the word "return" (An implied return)

-### `'forEach'`
+## `this`
+## How to determine what `this` refers to:
+1. In a function invoked with new, `this` will be the constructed object.
+2. In a function invoked with `.call` or `.apply`, `this` will be the first argument passed to call or apply.
+3. In a function created with `.bind,` `this` will be the first argument passed to `.bind`.
+4. In a (non-fat arrow) function declared as a method on an object, `this` will be the object on which the method is declared.
+5. If none of the above apply, `this` will be either the global object, or undefined depending on whether `'use strict'` is enabled.

+# `forEach`
+## Description
-> For each element in our array, call the provided function on that element.
+For each element in our array, call the provided function on that element.

+### Example action

 ```js
 const array1 = ['a', 'b', 'c'];